torvalds/linux/Documentation/x86/boot.rst

 Protocol:	2.00+
 ============	==================

   Size of the initial ramdisk or ramfs.
-Leave at zero if there is no initial ramdisk/ramfs.
+Leave at zero if there is yes initial ramdisk/ramfs.

 ============	===============